foreverfl/vscode/docs/languages/ruby.md

    ![Red breakpoint dot in the left gutter of the editor](images/ruby/ruby_lsp_breakpoint.png)

-2. Start debugging by selecting the desired task under **Run and Debug** and clicking the start debugging button (default keyboard shortcut `kb(workbench.action.debug.start)`).
+2. Start debugging by selecting the desired task under **Run and Debug** and clicking the start debugging button (default keyboard shortcut `F5`).

    ![Debug session stopped at breakpoint](images/ruby/ruby_lsp_debugging_session.png)